coder/coder/docs/admin/reference-architectures.md

 Database:

-- Median CPU utilization: 80%.
+- Median CPU utilization is 80%, with a significant portion dedicated to writing metadata.
-- Median memory utilization: 40%.
+- Memory utilization averages at 40%.
 - `write_ops_count` between 6.7 and 8.4 operations per second.